 © Reg Morrison

-The increase in Methane has been generally ongoing since records have been kept starting in 1987 except for a lull in the early 2000's and a sharp drop in 2016 although 2016's absolute level was still the 2nd highest.
+The increase in Methane has been generally ongoing since records have been kept starting in 1987 except for a lull in the early 2000's.
 Current levels are unprecedented going back over 400 thousand years.

 See data credits for the first chart for source data